Albula railway line: Opening

+Alterations and modernisation

 Shortages of coal during World War I prompted the RhB to grapple with the task of electrification.
 On 20 April 1919, the first section of the line to be electrified, the link between Bever and Filisur, was energised with the 11 kV 16 2/3 Hz alternating current system used on the Engadine line.
 On 15 October 1919, the extension to Thusis followed.

-Since 1930, the Glacier Express has followed the route of the Albula Railway.
+Since 1930, the Glacier Express has followed the route of the Albula line.
 The Bernina Express was added after World War II.
 Both of these trains have since operated as spearheads of the Rhaetian Railway's legendary reputation as a railway company amongst rail fans from around the world.

 Since the line was equipped with a block safety system in 1969, remote monitoring of train traffic at most stations on the line has been possible.
 In 2005, the Rail Control Center in Landquart assumed the former tasks of the remote monitoring station at Filisur.

 The Bever substation was modernised in 1973.
 Successive extensions to the passing loops at the stations has lengthened them to over 260 m, the equivalent of an express train with 13 carriages.
 Since the end of the 1990s, the RhB has installed three short double track sections - at Thusis, at Filisur and below Preda - to make the hourly train crossings flow more smoothly.
 The remaining parts of the line are single track as before, and are still largely in their original configuration from 1904.